scqcasc/pygrep/README.md

   -h, --help            show this help message and exit -f, --file FILE       Define file to grep.
   -p, --pattern PATTERN
                         Pattern to search for.
 Use multiple --patterns if wanted.
+You must define at least one pattern.
   --nc                  Turn off colour of found pattern.
   --ln                  Turn on line numbers.
   -w, --word            Search for whole word only.
+  -nf                   No fancy colour specification.
 ```

 ## Examples